-I published this last year in mid-May after most closing days had happened.
+I published this a couple years ago after most closing days had happened.
 Every since I keep coming back to this simple, powerful idea and wanted to bring it back to the surface.

 Spending money hurts.